wp-plugins/clickbank-storefront/readme.txt

 == Screenshots ==

 1. After the activation of plugin, you may click on 'settings' link of the plugin as shown in below picture.

 2. Please enter your CBproAds.com account ID here in this step.
 [Sign up @ CBproAds.com](http://cbproads.com/join.asp) to get one.
 It is absoultely free to join.

 3. Create a new page and place the 3 shorcodes listed below.

 4. Now create an another page and place the shortcode `[clickbank-niche-storefront]`.

-This is the page you need to select for **CB Categories Widget Output Page** setting on the plugin's settings page.
-On next step, you may choose the category bar widget from your theme's widget area.
+5. You need to join the page which is just created on above step 4, with the **CB Categories Widget Output Page** setting on the plugin's settings page.

+6. Go to the widgets area of your theme, select **CB search widget** for product searching feature.
+Now, you may choose the category bar widget from your theme's widget area.
 We provide 3 type of widgets.
 You may choose any as per your choice.

-5. Widget 1
-6. Widget 2
-7. Widget 3
+7. Vertical Category Widget
+8. Horizontal Category Widget
+9. Horizontal thumbnail Widget